a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

 # 🛠️ Part 2: Simulating Attacks and Analyzing Traffic

-In this part, we use the infrastructure created in Part 1 to simulate basic cyberattacks using the Kali Linux VM and analyze their impact using monitoring tools installed on the Ubuntu VM.
+This section explains how to use the infrastructure created in [Part 1: Building the Cyber Lab Environment](README_PART1.md) to demonstrate several real-world cyberattacks in a controlled Azure environment, showcasing both offensive techniques (from a Kali Linux virtual machine) and monitoring/detection (on an Ubuntu VM using tools like Zeek, tcpdump and tshark). **These exercises are designed for educational purposes only.**

 ---

 ### 🧰 Tools Involved
   - **On Kali Linux (Attacker)**:
-    - `nmap`: for port scanning
-    - `hping3`: for sending custom TCP/IP packets (e.g., SYN flood)
+    - `arspoof` :
     - `hydra`: for brute force attacks on services like SSH or FTP
+    - `dns2tcp`:

   - **On Ubuntu (Monitor/Target)**:
     - ####  `tcpdump` :